sourcegraph/learn/posts/how-to-troubleshoot-arrayindexoutofboundsexception.md

     }
 }
 ```

-Below is the output of the above program.We can see that whether we give the program negative numbers or even large numbers it doesn't fail or throw `ArrayIndexOutOfBoundsException` since our program is resillient to invalid index numbers.
+Below is the output of the above program for if a user enters the value of `999` or `-1`, respectively.

 ```
 There are 7 numbers in the array.
 How many numbers should be printed ?
 999 Index 0 has value 7